 Time to actually live IN the history books at Queens County Farm Museum, where the history dates back to 1697 and a visit here feels like you have transported back to that time.
 In fact, it's the ONLY working historical farm in the city!

-The Queens County Farm Museum’s history dates back to 1697; it occupies New York City's largest remaining tract of undisturbed farmland and is the only working historical farm in the City.
-The farm encompasses a 47-acre parcel that is the longest continuously farmed site in New York State.
+The museum occupies New York City's largest remaining tract of undisturbed farmland set across 47 acres, and is also the longest continuously farmed site in the state of New York.

 So many fun facts already kids and you're not even there yet!